Most treat Japan as an edge case. We built the world's best tech around it.

 |---|---|---|---|---|

-| Architecture | MACH or legacy, varies by vendor | Typically legacy or monolithic | Custom โ built for you | MACH โ world-class architecture |
+| Architecture | MACH or legacy, varies by vendor | Typically legacy or monolithic | Custom, built for you | MACH, world-class architecture |

-| Japan depth | Limited โ Japan as an edge case | Strong local knowledge | Depends on team experience | Native โ LINE, payments, OMS, loyalty |
+| Japan depth | Limited, Japan as an edge case | Strong local knowledge | Depends on team experience | Native, LINE, payments, OMS, loyalty |

-| Speed to launch | Fast for standard needs | Moderate | Slow โ months to years | Weeks โ 80% pre-built core |
+| Speed to launch | Fast for standard needs | Moderate | Slow, months to years | Weeks, 80% pre-built core |

-| Global HQ alignment | Strong globally, weak on Japan execution | Limited โ language and tech barriers | Depends on contract | Full โ bilingual, MACH, compliant |
+| Global HQ alignment | Strong globally, weak on Japan execution | Limited, language and tech barriers | Depends on contract | Full, bilingual, MACH, compliant |

-| Accountability | Vendor + SI separate โ gaps fall between them | Vendor + SI separate โ gaps fall between them | Depends on contract | Single team โ platform and delivery |
+| Accountability | Vendor + SI separate, gaps fall between them | Vendor + SI separate, gaps fall between them | Depends on contract | Single team, technology and delivery |

-| AI capability | Varies โ often siloed by module or vendor | Limited | Must be built separately | Unified data model โ AI works across all modules |
+| AI capability | Varies, often siloed by module or vendor | Limited | Must be built separately | Unified data model, AI works across all modules |

-| Best fit | Enterprises comfortable with standard operations | Japan-focused teams with limited global reporting needs | Unique needs, long timelines acceptable | Enterprises with complex Japan operations who want a partner, not just a vendor |
+| Best fit | Standard operations, no Japan-specific complexity | Japan-only scope, limited global reporting needs | Unique requirements, long timelines acceptable | Complex Japan ops needing a partner, not just a vendor |

 Enterprises with complex Japan commerce operations